-I have been approached by the representative of a local buying group to approach Alberta business owners asking if they would like to sell their commercial or industrial property then enter into a lease-back arrangement with the buyer.
+I have been approached by the representative of a local buying group and asked post their Alberta business owners asking if they would consider selling their commercial or industrial property and then enter into a lease-back arrangement with the buyers.

 The Short Version . . .